Maven and Frontend

 </dependency>

-In the previously added maven-dependency-plugin you must add the following execution after the unpack awe-generic-screens section:
+In the maven-dependency-plugin above, add this execution after unpack awe-generic-screens:

 <execution>